 Applications that do not have special provisions for distributing their work in the cluster can be replicated on different nodes.
-If the application is designed so that different users can run separate copies of the application on a single computer, then this effect can be extended by using Scalable Internet Services (SIS) (refer to the Chapter "SIS") to distribute the workload to the nodes of the cluster and Global File Services (GFS) to allow an application to run anywhere in the cluster (refer to the section "PRIMECLUSTER components" and the manuals for PRIMECLUSTER GFS for more details).
+If the application is designed so that different users can run separate copies of the application on a single computer, then this effect can be extended to distribute the workload to the nodes of the cluster by using Global File Services (GFS) to allow an application to run anywhere in the cluster (refer to the section "PRIMECLUSTER components" and the manuals for PRIMECLUSTER GFS for more details).